 2. Risk Factors for Heart Block: Coronary artery disease is one of the important cause of heart block.
 It may also be caused by degeneration with fibrosis and calcification of the conducting system (Lev’s and Lenegre’s diseases).
 Other causative factors include drugs that interfere with conduction, electrolyte disturbances, cardiac surgery, pericarditis, myocarditis, cardiomyopathy and rheumatic heart disease and infections like diphtheria, Lyme disease, etc. Congenital heart block may be present in association with congenital heart disease or in structurally normal heart.

 3. Symptoms of Heart Block: First degree blocks are never symptomatic and do not require any treatment.
-Symptoms of second and third degree heart blocks include awareness of the slow heart beat(palpitation), light-headedness, dizziness, sense of fall or near fall (presyncope) and transient loss of consciousness (syncope).
+Symptoms of second and third degree heart blocks include awareness of the slow heart beat(palpitation), light-headedness, dizziness, sense of fall or near fall (presyncope) and transient Loss of Consciousness/Low Blood Pressure (syncope).
 Some patients may complain of easy fatigability, chest pain and shortness of breath, others may develop cardiac arrest leading to death.

 4. Clinical Examination: The pulse is generally slow.
 With second-degree heart block, it may be regular or regularly irregular.
 With third-degree heart block it is usually slow (<50) and regular.